autodesk-cloud/ochothon/docs/tools.rst

     This YAML_ file is **not** related to the Marathon_ API in any way.
 This is completely specific to Ochopod_.

-This little snippet can be uploaded and passed to the **deploy** tool which will then turn it into a full-fledged *replication controller* call to the K8S service API.
+This little snippet can be uploaded and passed to the **deploy** tool which will then turn it into a full-fledged *application* call to the Marathon_ API.
 Any required setting for Ochopod_ will be added in there as well transparently.

 Please note the *settings* block which can hold arbitrary nested data.
 This will be turned into a single serialized JSON snippet and passed to the container as the *pod* environment variable.
 Very handy to specify complex runtime